byuflowlab/FLOWUnsteady/README.md

 solver uses PSU-WOPWOP (FW-H solver) and [`FLOWNoise`](https://github.com/byuflowlab/FLOWNoise).

-Most of the codes are still using Julia 0.6.4 as they are pending for a major revamp, hence this simulation framework is conceived to work only in Julia 0.6.4.
+This module is written in Julia 0.6.4 since most of the codes are still using Julia 0.6.4 as they are pending for a major revamp.

 FEATURES
 * Viscous, unsteady wake mixing of rotors and lifting surfaces.